 Alternative payment options for small businessesOne convenient choice in situations like this is ACH payments, which move money from the client’s bank account to the merchant’s electronically.

 The major accounting software platforms allow small-business owners to turn on the ACH payment feature in their invoices as an option.

 I’d suggest that if you’re already using QuickBooks you go this route.
-There are no processing fees for ACH payments, making them more cost-effective for merchants.
+There are low processing fees for ACH payments, making them more cost-effective for merchants.
 For QuickBooks, the fee to process an ACH transaction is 1%, up to a maximum of $10.

 PayPal for small businesses

 Another option that many merchants use is PayPal.

 PayPal is a credit card processing service that lets merchants accept credit and debit cards, as well as money someone has put into their PayPal account.

 Because of the latter feature, PayPal can be a good option for people who don’t have credit cards and don’t want to pay for a purchase with a debit card.